Speech Therapy Burlington

 Our speech therapists are responsible for assessments, treatment, and consultation services to address the following:

-Why Choose Pillars of Wellness And Speech Therapy In Burlington?
+Why choose Pillars of Wellness and speech therapy in Burlington?

-• Quality assessment for all ages
+• speech therapy,speech language pathology,speech therapy in Burlington,Speech Therapy for adults Quality assessment for all ages

-• Reliable and expert speech therapists
+• speech therapy,speech language pathology,speech therapy in Burlington,Speech Therapy for adults Reliable and expert speech therapists

 All our services are under one roof.
 To maximize recovery, the client may need an occupational therapist or a physiotherapist which are available at Pillars of Wellness.